Icardi sparks Inter's late comeback to stun Spurs

 The win leaves Inter second in the early Group B table, behind Barcelona on goal difference after the Catalan giants thrashed PSV Eindhoven 4-0 with a Lionel Messi hat-trick.

-The late drama was greeted with deafening applause from the 66,000 crowd in the San Siro, who minutes earlier had feared Inter's disastrous start to the Serie A campaign would carry over into Europe.
+The late drama was greeted with deafening applause from the 66,000 crowd in the San Siro who minutes earlier had feared that Inter's disastrous start to the Serie A season would carry over into Europe.

-"We came into this game with quite a few problems," said Spalletti.
+"We came into this game with quite a few problems," continued Spalletti, whose side are struggling in Serie A.

 "I think that winning in the last minute after turning around the result gives you a lot of enthusiasm and self-belief.

-Tottenham coach Mauricio Pochettino lamented his side's failure to kill off the game.
+Tottenham coach Mauricio Pochettino lamented his side's failure to kill off a game.

-Star striker Harry Kane missed an early opportunity to add to his tally of nine goals in his ten previous European games after being served up a clever chipped cross from Eriksen on 38 minutes.
+Star striker Harry Kane missed an early opportunity to add to his Champions League tally after being served up a clever chipped cross from Eriksen on 38 minutes.

-Kane -- the top scorer at the World Cup with six goals -- had only Samir Handanovic to beat, but the England captain rounded the Inter goalkeeper before losing his way as the ball rolled behind for a goal-kick.

-"The environment was ugly in these past few weeks, but a game like this gives us confidence.

-"A match like that, in the Champions League, gives you so much, but one game means nothing."
+But the hosts turned things around with Icardi scoring his first Champions League goal in his first appearance in the competition, to add to his 110 goals in Serie A.

+Inter Milan, who last won the trophy in 2010 under Jose Mourinho, were returning to Europe's elite event for the first time since 2011-12, with Tottenham eliminated last season in the knockout rounds by Juventus.

-Both teams are faltering in their domestic leagues, with Inter Milan on four points from four games and Tottenham sixth after suffering consecutive defeats.
+Both teams are faltering in the league with Inter Milan on four points from four games and Tottenham sixth after suffering consecutive defeats.

-Pochettino made five changes to the Tottenham side that lost to Liverpool at the weekend with defensive pair Kieran Trippier and Toby Alderweireld left out.
+Pochettino made five changes to the Tottenham side that lost to Liverpool at the weekend with Kieran Trippier, Danny Rose, Toby Alderweireld, Harry Winks and Lucas Moura all dropping out.

 "It's easy to talk about the players who aren't here," snapped Pochettino of his tactical choices.